Philippine resistance against Japan: Hukbalahap resistance

 As originally constituted in March 1942, the Hukbalahap was to be part of a broad united front resistance to the Japanese occupation of the Philippines.
 This original intent is reflected in its name: "Hukbong Bayan Laban sa mga Hapon", which was "People's Army Against the Japanese" when translated into English.
 The adopted slogan was "Anti-Japanese Above All".
 The Huk Military Committee was at the apex of Huk structure and was charged to direct the guerrilla campaign and to lead the revolution that would seize power after the war.
 Luis Taruc, a communist leader and peasant-organizer from a barrio in Pampanga, was elected as head of the committee and became the first Huk commander called "El Supremo".
 Casto Alejandrino became his second-in-command.

 The Huks began their anti-Japanese campaign as five 100-man units.
 They obtained needed arms and ammunition from Philippine army stragglers, who were escapees from the Battle of Bataan and deserters from the Philippine Constabulary, in exchange of civilian clothes.
 The Huk recruitment campaign progressed more slowly than Taruc had expected, due to competition with U.S. Army Forces Far East (USAFFE) guerrilla units in enlisting new soldiers.
 The U.S. units already had recognition among the islands, had trained military leaders, and an organized command and logistical system.
 Despite being restrained by the American sponsored guerrilla units, the Huks nevertheless took to the battlefield with only 500 men and much fewer weapons.
 Several setbacks at the hands of the Japanese and with less than enthusiastic support from USAFFE units did not hinder the Huks growth in size and efficiency throughout the war, developing into a well-trained, highly organized force with some 15,000 armed fighters by war's end.
-The Huks attacked both the Japanese and other non-Huk guerrillas.
+Though the Huks' primary enemy was the Japanese, they also occasionally clashed with non-Huk guerrillas.
 One estimate alleges that the Huks killed 20,000 non-Japanese during the occupation.